Seamless generation of FTA Compliant e-invoices

 Understanding the TRN in the UAE

-A TRN is a fifteen-digit identification code assigned to a business or individual registered for Value Added Tax.
-Since VAT was introduced in 2018, every taxable entity must obtain a TRN before issuing tax invoices or charging VAT.
+A TRN is a fifteen digit identification code linked to a business or individual that is registered for Value Added Tax.
+Since VAT was introduced in 2018, every taxable entity must obtain a TRN before issuing VAT invoices or charging VAT on any supply.

-The TRN appears on invoices, credit notes, receipts, VAT returns and other documents submitted to the Federal Tax Authority.
+The TRN appears on tax invoices, receipts, credit notes, VAT returns, and all documents submitted to the Federal Tax Authority.
+In addition to enabling VAT compliance, it acts as a public reference for verifying the legitimacy of the supplier.

 Structure of the TRN